-- Interactive iFit subscription is free for a year with purchase
+- Free trial of iFit subscription with purchase

 - Treadmill with incline and decline training